6 Easy Ways to Transfer Files from Windows to Mac

 Step 3.
 Click Options to open the SMB File Sharing window.
 Enable "Share files and folders using SMB."

 Step 4.
 In the Windows File Sharing section, select the checkbox next to the account name whose files you want to access on Windows.
-Input the user's password and click OK.
+Enter the user's password, then click OK.

 macOS SMB File Sharing